 Hania is a retired diabetic alert dog.
 He's a handsome, affectionate, 10 year old Labrador retriever mix rescue.
-He is healthy, neutered, up-to-date on vaccinations, crate trained and house broken.
+He is neutered, up-to-date on vaccinations, crate trained and house broken.
 He knows all basic commands (sit, down, stay, come, speak, wait, shake), many advanced commands (tug, retrieve, etc.), and some fun "tricks."

 Hania has specific health issues that can be a challenge to an adopter.
 He was specifically being released from our program due to his lack of flexibility -- assistance dogs need to be "go with the flow" types of dogs.
 Hania would do best in a quiet household with no children and a large fenced yard.
 He'd rather sniff around and explore the sights and smells in his yard than play ball or deal with children or those "obnoxious" puppies! :o) He LOVES to go for walks, but is equally at home just laying around inside in the sun.
 Hania generally does well with other large, mature dogs but does not care for large groups of dogs, small dogs or puppies.
 Hania does have a big bark that can be intimidating.
 He lived with a cat at the Training Center and did fine with him – we do not know how well he would do around a younger, more active cat though as he does have a fairly high prey drive (is interested in squirrels, chipmunks, etc.).